Now I understand why I suffered from a fear of driving for all those years! It’s partly due to my free floating anxiety.

 And that got me thinking: is there a relationship between free floating anxiety and the fear of driving?

-More than 6 million people suffer from GAD in the U.S. alone, and it’s estimated that 8 to 9 percent of U.S. citizens will develop it at some point in their lives.
+More than 6 million people suffer from GAD in the U.S. alone, and it’s estimated that 5 to 6 percent of U.S. adults will develop it at some point in their lives.
 It’s partly caused by brain chemistry and there may be a genetic factor to it as well.
 In other words, it’s possible to inherit problems with free floating anxiety.

 Sigmund Freud pioneered the theory that phobias (like fear of driving) are formed when our minds “attach” a feeling of unspecified anxiety to a particular object.
 Future exposure to that object triggers the anxious feelings, even though the feelings may not actually have anything to do with the object.